Bachelor of Business Administration, Major in Finance: Concentration in Investments

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The BBA in Finance: Concentration in Investments is designed to provide graduates with the following marketable skills:
+The BBA in Finance with a concentration in Investments is designed to provide graduates with the following specific marketable skills: